aseprite/aseprite/.github/PULL_REQUEST_TEMPLATE.md

      as indicated in https://github.com/igarastudio/cla#signing
      and acknowledge it by leaving the statement below. -->

+I declare that my contributions are not co-authored using a generative AI technology.

 I agree that my contributions are licensed under the Individual Contributor License Agreement V4.0 ("CLA") as stated in https://github.com/igarastudio/cla/blob/main/cla.md

 I have signed the CLA following the steps given in https://github.com/igarastudio/cla#signing